mahesh2281/TestProject/README.md

 # TestProject
-# Web Automation assessment
+# Web Automation
 A UI test automation solution using Selenium,Java, Maven and Cucumber

-## Overvie of the Project
+## Overview of the Project

-**Web Automation assessment**
+**Web Automation**

-Develop a Web test solution that automates a few simple tests, composed as BDD scenarios.
+Implemented a Web test solution that automates a few simple tests, composed as BDD scenarios.
-The target for the test is the dummy web site: http://automationpractice.com
+The target for the test is the web site: http://automationpractice.com

 - **Scenario 1**: Order T-Shirt (and Verify in Order History)
 - **Scenario 2**: Update Personal Information (First Name) in My Account